A new justice at the U.S. Supreme Court, and an Idaho wetlands case up first - NewsBreak

 A new justice at the U.S. Supreme Court, and an Idaho wetlands case up first

-Justice Ketanji Brown Jackson and Chief Justice John Roberts take the traditional walk down the Supreme Court steps following Jackson's investiture on Sept.
-30, 2022.
-(Photo courtesy of the Collection of the Supreme Court of the United States)
+Standing on the Supreme Court’s portico after the investiture ceremony are Associate Justice Ketanji Brown Jackson (left) and Chief Justice John G. Roberts Jr. Collection of the Supreme Court of the United States.

 When the U.S. Supreme Court opens its fall term on Monday, a few things will be different.